Skip to content

 2. Test network retries: Use tools to simulate failed requests that retry automatically

-3. Verify data consistency: Check that your data remains correct after duplicate events
+3. Check data consistency: Make sure your data stays correct after duplicate events

-4. Monitor logs: Look for patterns of duplicate events in production
+4. Watch your logs: Look for patterns of duplicate events in production

 Troubleshooting common issues